3.4k

 Users who need a bit more than a “virtual cross-platform package manager” (which is already awesome tbh) will find themselves running flox edit to tinker with the manifest pretty quickly.
 This will show them how to create environments that do stuff, like starting services, running npm ci, or downloading models from HuggingFace.

-When it comes time to help users troubleshoot, this manifest will help you recreate their environment.
+When it comes time to help users troubleshoot issues, this manifest gives you a way to exactly recreate their environment.
 You will be able to copy their manifest, spin up a matching environment, and troubleshoot with a vastly reduced set of variables.

 Flox can help reduce the whole "it works on my machine" issue, even in heterogeneous environments.